 For purposes of the definitions of "specified digital products", "transferred electronically" means obtained by the purchaser by means other than tangible storage media.
+See Compiler's Notes for history.

 FOOD AND FOOD PRODUCTS

 "Alcoholic Beverages" means beverages that are suitable for human consumption and contain one-half of one percent or more of alcohol by volume.